Running SonarQube as a Cluster is only possible with a Data Center Edition .

 Prepare your personalized SonarQube package:

-Install all the other plugins you may want, confirm the connectivity with the DB is working well.
+Install all the other plugins you may want.
 If you do this step manually be sure to check compatibility with your SonarQube version using the Plugin Version Matrix

 Zip the directory $SONARQUBE_HOME